Clinical Director

 Jason Adams, LPC/MHSP

-Jason received his Masters Degree in Community Counseling from the University of Southern Mississippi in 2006.
+Jason (He/Him) received his Masters Degree in Community Counseling from the University of Southern Mississippi in 2006.
 For over 14 years as a Licensed Professional Counselor-Mental Health Service Provider, Jason has worked in numerous capacities in the mental health field.
 Jason began his career working with children in state custody (ages 12-17) where he engaged in individual, family and group therapy.
 After 7 years working with children in state’s custody, Jason moved to an outpatient setting where he worked with children and adults (ages 12 to 75) using individual, couple’s and family therapy modalities.
 Jason is skilled in the use of emotional focused therapy, mindfulness based cognitive behavioral therapy and solution-focused therapy for depression, anxiety, trauma, life transitions, grief and existential related issues.
 Jason believes the therapeutic relationship can be a powerful tool for healing.
 Jason believes in a collaborative, person-centered approach to therapy.
 Jason works to help individuals, couples and families identify, face and heal areas of their lives preventing them from living authentic and healthy lives.
 Jason is also trained in the use of TFCBT (Trauma-Focused Cognitive Behavioral Therapy), DBT (Dialectical Behavioral Therapy) and has extensive experience working with substance use disorders.
 Jason works with children, adolescents, and adults in individual and couple’s family therapy.
 Jason is currently accepting Aetna, out-of-network, HSA/FSA, and private pay clients.

 Matthew Andrews, LCSW

-Matthew received his Bachelor of Social Work from Middle Tennessee State University and his Master of Science in Social Work from the University of Tennessee, Knoxville.
+Matthew (He/Him) received his Bachelor of Social Work from Middle Tennessee State University and his Master of Science in Social Work from the University of Tennessee, Knoxville.
 He is a Licensed Clinical Social Worker in the state of Tennessee with 8 years of clinical experience.
 Matthew’s previous experience includes both inpatient and outpatient mental health and substance abuse treatment settings.
 He has training and experience in Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Emotionally Focused Therapy (EFT), and trauma informed approaches.
 He has extensive experience treating individuals with substance use disorders, autism, bipolar disorder, anxiety disorder, OCD, ADHD and depressive disorders.
 Matthew works with both individuals and couples, primarily working with adults ages 18 and above.
 Matthew strives to make therapy a collaborative and compassionate experience.
 Matthew does telehealth and in-person counseling sessions.
 He is currently accepting Aetna, BCBS, Cigna, Optum/UBH/UHC, out-of-network, select EAPs, HSA/FSA, and private pay clients.

 Aimee Isenberg, PhD, LPC/MHSP/S

-Aimee Isenberg is a Licensed Professional Counselor with Mental Health Service provider status (LPC/MHSP) in the state of Tennessee.
+Aimee Isenberg (She/Her) is a Licensed Professional Counselor with Mental Health Service provider designation (LPC/MHSP) in the state of Tennessee.
 Aimee earned her Master’s degree in Clinical Psychology from Middle Tennessee State University and a PhD from Trevecca Nazarene University in Clinical Counseling: Supervision and Education.
 She is also a Tennessee approved licensure supervisor for those pursuing their LPC/MHSP.
 Aimee has been providing therapeutic services since 2007.
 Aimee enjoys working with individuals, couples, and families but has a special passion for working with adolescents and their caregivers.
 Aimee has experience working with a variety of clinical concerns including relational issues, depression, anxiety, trauma, career transitions, and parenting needs.
 Aimee most often utilizes the following approaches in session: Cognitive Behavioral Therapy (CBT), Narrative Therapy, Solution-Focused Therapy, Emotionally-Focused Therapy (EFT) and is certified in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
 Aimee strives to form strong rapport with her clients, identify mutual goals, and walk alongside them as they navigate towards healthier, more effective living.
 Aimee accepts Cigna/Evernorth/Confide, Magellan, Aetna, Value Options/Beacon/Carelon, UHC/UBH/UMR, Mutual of Omaha, R3 Continuum, out of network, HSA, and private pay clients.In addition to her work at Cedar Tree Wellness Center, Aimee is a full-time assistant professor in a local Clinical Mental Health Counseling program.
 In her free time, Aimee loves spending time with her husband, son, and dog, going on dinner dates with friends, exploring new places, and finding effective ways to keep her life organized.

 Frances “Beth” Jones, LPC/MHSP, MAC

-Beth has earned a Master of Professional Counseling from Argosy University and a Master of Psychology with an addiction focus from Capella University.
+Beth (She/Her) has earned a Master of Professional Counseling from Argosy University and a Master of Psychology with an addiction focus from Capella University.
 She has been practicing for 10 years in outpatient, residential, and inpatient settings specializing in treating clients with mental health and substance abuse issues.
 Beth has training and experience in working with individuals, families, and groups.
 She is skilled in cognitive behavioral and solution-focused therapy for depression, anxiety, trauma, and grief-related issues.
 In addition to her license, Beth holds a Master Addiction Counselor certification.
 She accepts Aetna, Beacon/Value Options, Cigna, Magellan, Optum/UBH/UHC, BCBS, Health Advocate, Mutual of Omaha, R3 Continuum, CorpCare EAP, out-of-network, HSA/FSA, and private pay clients.
 Helping others is her second career in life following 28 years in the engineering and information technology field.
 Outside of work, Beth greatly enjoys spending time with her four-year-old granddaughter, who calls her “Gigi.”

 Scroll to Top